emilbartholdy/3iP-report/appendices/appendix-A.md

 How long is a typical work day? (hours)

-- Shift from 15-18 but Johanne is not done until 20
+- Shift from 15-18 but is not done until 20
 - Don't know when things are supposed to be delivered

 Describe a typical work day...